cs1302uga/cs1302-ce08/README.md

 1. Answer the following short answer questions in your notes:
    1. How many methods does `Circle` inherit from `Ellipse`?
 Why isn't `getPerimeter` listed as being inherited from `Ellipse`?
    1. How many methods does `Circle` inherit from `Shape`?
-Why aren't all methods in `Shape` listed as being inherited from `Shape`?
+Why aren't all methods in `Circle` listed as being inherited from `Shape`?
    1. How many instance variables are contained in an object of type `Ellipse`?
 How many are directly accessible?
    1. How many instance variables are contained in an object of type `Circle`?
 How many are directly accessible?